A Guide to Drawing Blood from Overweight or Obese Patients

 A healthcare facility has to be fully equipped to be able to serve the conditions of an overweight person.
 As a phlebotomist, you should consider the following:

 Let’s focus a bit more on these points.
 They all factor into a successful venipuncture when working with larger patients.

 Patient Comfort and Adequate Equipment

-“Bariatric” chairs, designed with special arm rests, are a much better fit for bigger patients.
+“Bariatric” chairs, designed with special armrests, are a much better fit for bigger patients.
 It’s also important to consider the size of waiting room chairs.
 Making your patients comfortable will likely encourage them to continue routine healthcare.

 Treating a Patient with Respect

 According to the National Task Force on the Prevention and Treatment of Obesity, 22.5 of obese women alone have felt disrespected by healthcare professionals because of their weight.
-That kind of discouragement could potentially lead them to ignoring future healthcare concerns.
+That kind of discouragement could potentially lead them to ignore future healthcare concerns.

 With obesity rates on the rise, these statistics of disrespect should start to decline.
-As a healthcare professional, it’s important to make every patient feel as ease.
+As a healthcare professional, it’s important to make every patient feel at ease.
 That starts with an experienced and compassionate attitude.
 It also should be linked to the healthcare facility you work for, and the accommodations they are willing to make for all patients.

 Other factors to consider in making overweight patients comfortable are: